cloudwatt/applications/bundle-trusty-lamp/README_EN.md

 Regularly, Cloudwatt will publish, on his technical blog and his github, applicative stacks with their deployement guide.
 The goal is to facilitate your while starting up projects.
 The procedure takes few minutes to prepare and 5 minutes to deploy.

-Once the stack is deployed, you become its master and you can immediately to play with it.
+Once the stack is deployed, you become its master and you can immediately play with it.

 If you have questions, remarks, enhancement requests, do not hesitate to open an issue on the github or to submit a pull request.